 I'd never be the doormat his wife was.
 I wouldn't put up with his put-down slurs.
 Staring at him sitting in bed, irate fire in my almond dark eyes.
 I said.

 "I’m a good wife!
 Better than what you have got!"

 I grabbed my purse, walked out, left everything and was out of the parking lot before he could dress and chase after me, if he did.
-The next day I didn't answer the repeatedly ringing phone at noon.
+The next noon I didn't answer the repeatedly ringing phone.